North East Ohio Hammered Dulcimer Weekend (2020)

 - Experience with improvising rhythmically, melodically, and harmonically within a tune

-The weekend will be taught by Mark Alan Wade, Tina Bergmann and Karen Alley:
+Our 4th Annual festival will be taught by Karen Ashbrook, Mark Alan Wade, & Tina Bergmann.

 ||Tina is a primarily self-taught musician of 27 years and a highly regarded teacher known for her warm and engaging teaching style.
 Hailed as the "Diva of the Dulcimer" by Apollo's Fire, Cleveland's nationally known Baroque Orchestra, Tina is known for her driving energy and syncopated rhythms and was described by Pete Seeger as "The best hammered dulcimer player I've heard in my life."
 By the time she earned an education degree from KSU in 1994, Tina had already been teaching privately for 11 years.
 Her teaching experience included planning and facilitating master classes, workshop series and teaching weeklong camps in a number of states.